jdc-cunningham/job-hunt-companion/DEVLOG.md

 Oh man that's crazy... the app I made 3 years ago still works and BTC was 36K back then, it hit 69K and it tanked... now it's 67K lmfao... broooooo I am not a gambler for sure since I got owned, I lost like 4K

 Anyway let me steal the desktop alert

+2:34 PM

+Oh damn there's no way to set the applied... guess it could use a check if any data was added today

+2:39 PM

+Alright gonna stop here, will see how it does 6 hrs from now

+Damn... then it's back to work tomorrow, mental prison

+I'm tempted to do the 3x12 shift that would give me 4 days off but damn... that's brutal

 ---